Jean Sandherr: Head of the Statistical Section

-Named major in 1885, he joined the “Statistical Section” of the army general staff, the harmless name used to disguise the French military's counter-espionage service.
+Promoted to major in 1885, he joined the “Statistical Section” of the army general staff, the harmless name used to disguise the French military's counter-espionage service.
 In 1887, he took command of the Section.
+He was made an officer of the Legion of Honour in 1888.
 Promoted to lieutenant-colonel in 1891, he was placed under the direct orders of General Gonse, at the start of the Dreyfus Affair.